MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-coexist-preview.md

 ---
 title: WinDbg Preview Installation
-description: This section describes how to have the WinDbg preview coexist with the clasic WinDbg debugger. ms.author: windowsdriverdev ms.date: 07/28/2017 ms.topic: article
+description: This section describes how to have the WinDbg preview coexist with the classic WinDbg debugger. ms.author: windowsdriverdev ms.date: 07/28/2017 ms.topic: article